SMART Permission Tickets

 Transport: Token Exchange (RFC 8693)

 Permission Tickets are presented via OAuth 2.0 Token Exchange (RFC 8693).
-The client authenticates using SMART Backend Services conventions (JWT client_assertion per RFC 7523) and presents the Permission Ticket as a separate subject_token parameter.
-This cleanly separates client authentication from the authorization grant: the client_assertion proves client identity; the subject_token carries the Permission Ticket.
+The client authenticates using a standard OAuth client-authentication mechanism and presents the Permission Ticket as a separate subject_token parameter.
+A common pattern is a JWT client_assertion per RFC 7523, as profiled by SMART Backend Services and UDAP.
+This cleanly separates client authentication from the authorization grant: the client-authentication artifact proves client identity; the subject_token carries the Permission Ticket.

 Using a distinct grant type (urn:ietf:params:oauth:grant-type:token-exchange) ensures that Data Holders that do not support Permission Tickets will reject the request with unsupported_grant_type rather than silently ignoring the ticket.